PlayStation 5: Everything you need to know

 Besides the feedback improvements, there are also a few more design changes.
 The lightbar is now positioned on the front of the controller, and the DualShock 4’s Share button has been replaced with a Create button (though it ostensibly offers the same functionality).
 There’s even an in-built microphone array, so even players without headsets can jump into party chat.

-Lastly, and most importantly, the DualSense 5 will charge via USB-C, rather than micro-USB, which has become a particular pain point for PlayStation 4 users as the console has aged.
+Lastly, and most importantly, the DualSense 5 charges via USB-C, rather than micro-USB, which became a particular pain point for PlayStation 4 users as the console began to show its age.

-The PlayStation 5 DualSense controller is retailing at $109.95 in Australia.
+The PlayStation 5 DualSense controller is retailing at $109.95 in Australia and, unlike the console it connects to, you can actually find stock at most retailers.